(she/her)

 New to Grow

-I believe that real change happens when you finally feel like someone 'gets' it.
-Since 2009, I’ve dedicated my career to being that steady, supportive presence for people navigating life’s hardest chapters.
-My approach is a blend of deep professional experience and a natural, intuitive way of listening that helps us get to the heart of what’s holding you back.
-While I stay tucked into the latest heart-centered therapy methods, my goal is simple: to make sure you feel safe, seen, and truly supported.
-Whether you're feeling stuck or just need a space to exhale, I’m here to help you find your way back to yourself with clarity and compassion."
+I believe real change begins when you feel truly understood.
+Early in my work, I saw how powerful it was when someone finally had a space where they didn’t have to explain or hold it all together—where they could just be heard.
+That moment of relief, when someone realizes they’re not alone in what they’re carrying, is what has stayed with me ever since.
+I’ve dedicated my work to being that steady, supportive presence for people navigating some of life’s hardest chapters.
+My approach blends deep professional experience with a natural, intuitive way of listening that helps us get to the heart of what’s really holding you back.
+I stay grounded in heart‑centered therapy practices, but above all, my goal is simple: to help you feel safe, seen, and genuinely supported.
+Whether you’re feeling stuck or just need a place to exhale, I’m here to help you reconnect with yourself—with clarity, care, and compassion.

 Your first session is an invitation to share, take time for yourself and guide me on what you need to feel better.
 There is no pressure to “know what to say” or have everything figured out.
 This is simply a space for you to be seen, heard, and supported.